Update and upgrade a Snowflake Native App

 Note

-When changing the organization and account associated with the release directive, ensure that you add the release new release direct immediately after removing the old one.
-If you do not, the installed apps for the accounts assigned to the custom release directive will revert to default release directive.
+When you change the organization and account associated with the release directive, add the new release directive immediately after you remove the old one.
+If you don’t, the installed apps for the accounts assigned to the custom release directive revert to default release directive.

 Remove a custom release directive